-5.2.4 Effluent Monitoring - Liquid Releases
+5.2.3 Aqueous Phase Effluent Monitoring

 DOE Order 458.1 sets dose limits and requires monitoring of liquid effluent streams.
-The most recent DOE handbook update, Environmental Radiological Effluent Monitoring and Environmental Surveillance, DOE-HDBK-1216-2015 (DOE, 2015a), sets the standard for meeting the requirements of DOE Order 458.1 (formerly DOE Order 5400.5, 1993).
+The most recent DOE handbook update, Environmental Radiological Effluent Monitoring and Environmental Surveillance, DOE-HDBK-1216-2015 (DOE, 2015a), sets the standard for meeting the requirements of DOE Order 458.1.
 Liquid effluent monitoring is necessary to quantify radionuclides released to the environment and to alert operators of process inconsistencies and malfunctions of system controls.

-Above-ground condensation from underground ventilation ducts, and seepage from the repository passages and shafts contribute a stream of potentially radiologically contaminated aqueous fluids that is managed within site radiological controls.
+Above-ground condensation from underground ventilation ducts, and seepage from the repository passages and shafts contribute a stream of potentially radiologically contaminated aqueous fluids that is managed within Site radiological controls.
 Fluids determined to be detectably contaminated are shipped off-site to a facility authorized to accept such materials for disposition.
-None of these fluids are released to the environment at the WIPP site.
+None of these fluids are released to the environment at the WIPP Site.

-There is a sump in the WHB that collects liquids from throughout the WHB.
-Should there ever be liquid accumulation in the sump, the water in the sump may be sampled and analyzed for specific radionuclides as shown in table 5-2.
+There is a sump in the waste handling shaft (WHS) that collects liquids from throughout the WHS.
+Water collected in the sump may be sampled and analyzed for specific radionuclides as shown in table 5-2.
 The liquid effluent would then be characterized and disposed of in accordance with applicable regulations.

-Brine water collected from the ventilation ducts and the underground repository are sampled and analyzed for radioactive and hazardous waste constituents.
-Since the only hazardous waste constituents that can reasonably contaminate the brine water associated with the repository are the metals, total RCRA metals are performed on the brine water to determine the hazardous waste characterization of the brine.
+Brine collected from the ventilation ducts and the underground repository are sampled and analyzed for radioactive and hazardous waste constituents.
+Since the only hazardous waste constituents that can reasonably contaminate the brine associated with the repository are the metals, total Resource Recovery and Recovery (RCRA) metals are performed on the brine to determine the hazardous waste characterization of the brine.